• Skip to primary navigation

 Hopefully, this article taught you something new about the exciting and ever-shifting food landscape.

 Don’t forget to check out the rest of our website for other fun food trend recipes to try!
-And also give us a follow @honestfoodtalks to keep up with new updates!
+And also subscribe to us on YouTube @honestfoodtalks to keep up with new updates.

 Turned out great - I used cold brew for the balls.
 You get that burst of caffeine when you bite into em ugh so good lol